arduino/mcuboot-arduino-stm32h7/README.md

 `pip3 install --user -r mcuboot/scripts/requirements.txt && python3 mcuboot/scripts/setup.py install`

-You should also install the python package `intelhex` if it is not already installed: `pip install intelhex`.
+You should also install the python package `intelhex` if it is not already installed:

+`pip install intelhex`

 This python package includes several utility scripts for working with binaries and .hex files.

 ### Creating the signing keys and building the bootloader

 This section will only cover steps specific to setting up this project with a signing key pair and signing a main application binary.
-For more advanced use cases and information, such as using alternative signing algorithms to rsa-2048, see the mcuboot documentation.
+For more advanced use cases and information, such as using alternative signing algorithms to rsa-2048, see the [mcuboot documentation on Image Signing](https://github.com/mcu-tools/mcuboot/blob/master/docs/signed_images.md#image-signing).

 For this project the required steps to sign an application are: